 Affiliation: Swift Creek Athletic Association (SCAA) is a member of the Chesterfield Baseball Club (CBC), which is one of the longest standing youth athletic organization in the county of Chesterfield.
 It is comprised of 26 athletic associations based on elementary school attendance boundaries.
 CBC is nationally affiliated with Pony Baseball, which governs the rules of play and hosts an international tournament for post season all-stars.
 WAA conducts registration, selects coaches, forms teams and provides uniforms.
 Game schedules are provided by CBC.

-Fees: Each player fee ranges from $100 to $150.00 depending on age group.
+Fees: Each player fee for the 2023 season is $165.00 .
 Fees are subject to change from year to year.

 Equipment: Players are required to provide fielding gloves, bat, helmet, baseball pants (coaches will communicate white or grey) and belt.
 Catching equipment will be provided as needed, since many players are opting to provide their own.
 Jersey and baseball hats also provided by the association.
 Bats must conform to USA Baseball Bat Standards effective January 1, 2018.
 See USABat.com for list of approved bats and FAQ page.